namoopsoo/namoopsoo.github.io/content/post/2024-08-29--architectures.md

 ## MPI
 interestingly learned MPI , used by Horovod.
 More low level.
+From 1991.

 ## Databricks , Kubernetes?
 Learned the Kubernetes license is Apache,